mocamircea/sygon-token/testing/UC8 Transfer from alias target.md

 Else, if the transfer is performed by a delegated user, the allowance covers the transferred amount, then operate the transfer by delegating to <i>executeTransfer</i> and update allowance for delegated user.

-Return true if the transfer is completed successfully.

 ## Postconditions
 Balances of <i>addrAliasTarget</i>, recipient and <i>addrFees</i> and allowance for sender are correctly updated.

+Returns true if the transfer from alias target is completed successfully.